YaleDHLab/dhlab-site/_events/2024-11-13-advanced-data-collection.md

 Online

 ### Registration
-All are welcome to attend!
+All Yale students, faculty, and staff are welcome to attend!
 Please note that registration is required; to sign up, please visit <a href='https://schedule.yale.edu/event/13220903' target='_blank'>the registration page for the workshop</a>.

 *Be among the first to know when future workshops are announced by signing up for the <a href='https://subscribe.yale.edu/browse?search=digital+humanities' target='_blank'>DHLab’s newsletter</a>.*